 The rotational angle of the camera's z-axis in degrees.
 The units are in decimal degrees.

 The matrix describing the transformation from image space to map space.

 The matrix is specified as nine floating-point values, which are delimited by spaces or semicolons.

 The polygon identifying the region containing valid image data.
 This polygon becomes the footprint of the corresponding mosaic dataset item.

 An alias name to identify the image.
 If this is left blank, the image file name is used.

 A tag that enables the image to participate in a function template.

 An optional categorization for images.
 All images with the same group name participate together in a function template.

-Coordinate system associated with the perspective point as WKT-PRJ string or file path or EPSG code.
-Defaults to data-specified or mosaic dataset SR. The spatial reference can be defined for each image item in the mosaic dataset as well.
-If SRS field is defined both in the cameras table and the frames table, the value in the frames table will take precedence.
+The coordinate system associated with the perspective point as a file path or WKID (EPSG code).
+For EPSG code, the coordinate system for x,y and z are separated by a semicolon (;), for example 26918;5773.
+If not defined, it defaults to the data-specified or mosaic dataset SR. The spatial reference can be defined for each image item in the mosaic dataset as well.
+If the SRS field is defined both in the cameras table and the frames table, the value in the frames table will take precedence.

-Below is an example of a frames table stored as a geodatabase table, and where only a selection of the available fields are being used.
-Since only four frames (images) are used in this example, there are only four rows in the table.
+A frames table stored as a geodatabase table is shown below, where only a selection of the available fields are being used.
+Since four frames (images) are used in this example, there are four rows in the table.